St Aubin railway station: History

-The Jersey Railway first opened in 1870, running services between Saint Helier and Saint Aubin with trains stopping at the three intermediate stations, First Tower, Millbrook and Beaumont.
-The first trial service ran on 28 September, and on the following day a train carrying 300 invited guests departed from Saint Helier.
+The Jersey Railway first opened in 1870, running services between and St Aubin with trains stopping at the three intermediate stations: First Tower, and Beaumont.
+The first trial service ran on 28 September; on the following day a train carrying 300 invited guests departed from St Helier.
 The line was formally opened to passengers on 17 October with a grand ceremonial opening, followed by a banquet at Noirmont Manor, the residence of the contractor, Mr E. Pickering.
 On the opening day, 4,000 single journeys were made on the line.

-The station, as originally built, had two platforms under a trainshed.
+The station, as originally built, had two platforms under a train shed.
 A hotel opened at the station in 1871.

-In 1885, a third platform was built to serve trains on the extension to Corbière.
+In 1884, an extension to was built using a temporary terminus, rather than St Aubin station, initially due to the need to blast a large amount of rock to allow the lines to join together.
+In 1885, the link was completed and a third platform was opened to serve trains on this extension.

-In 1922, the trainshed was demolished, due to its poor condition, and replaced with canopies over the platforms.
+In 1922, the train shed was demolished, due to its poor condition, and was replaced with canopies over the platforms.

 Closure

 On 15 October 1936, a fire damaged the station and destroyed most of the railway's rolling stock.
 The company sold all of its land and stations to the States of Jersey for £25,000 in 1937.
-The main station building and hotel are now Saint Brélade's parish hall.